Who We Are

 Sales from our gift shop, online store and tour programs help to support Park projects.
 Some of these projects include:

 -The renovation of and installation of museum exhibits inside the Valley Forge train station next to Washington’s Headquarters.

 -New native plant landscapes and dark sky friendly lighting around the Visitor Center.

--Interpretive programming and annual special events at the Park including the March In of the Continental Army, General Washington’s Birthday Celebration, Teachers’ Institute and the July 4th Community Picnic in the Park.
+-Interpretive programming and annual special events at the Park including the March In of the Continental Army, General Washington’s Birthday Celebration, March Out of the Continental Army and Veteran’s Day.